Kubernetes Operator#

 • PYTHONHASHSEED=0 on the vLLM container env, set-if-absent – it preserves a value you already set.

-Unlike the CacheBlend injector it does not consult the engine CR: the entire connector config lives in the connection ConfigMap, and LMCacheEngine has no injection sub-spec.
+The connector config lives in the connection ConfigMap; the webhook also reads the LMCacheEngine CR (when present) to mirror its spec.hostIPC mode and its optional injection sub-spec.
 It fails open (failurePolicy: Ignore) and is idempotent (re-admitted pods carrying the lmcache.ai/lmcache-injected stamp are allowed unchanged).

 Prerequisites#